aws-amplify/docs/docs/lib/project-setup/fragments/android/coroutines/coroutines.md

 Coroutines can greatly improve the readability of dependent, asynchronous calls.
 Moreover, you can use scopes, dispatchers, and other Kotlin coroutine primitives to get more control over your execution context.

-Let's consider what happens when we have three dependency operations.
+Let's consider what happens when we have three dependent operations.
 We want to save a `Post`, then an `Editor`, and finally a `PostEditor`.
 With Amplify's coroutines interface, we can write these operations sequentially:

 ```kotlin